-A study to include physical and health factors in aging; psychological aspects of aging; marriage, family and community relationships of older persons; economic and vocational factors in aging; perspectives on death, dying and grief; aging and institutional care; aging and the law; and the future of social intervention, both public and private.
+A study to include physical and health factors in aging; psychological aspects of aging; marriage, family and community relationships of older persons; economic and vocational factors in aging; perspectives on death, dying and grief; aging and institutional care; aging and the law: and the future of social intervention, both public and private.
 Same as FMST-3723 and SOCI-3723.
-This course is normally offered spring semester.
+This course is normally offered in the spring semester of even numbered years.